Odden69/Miller_and_Davies/README.md

 ### Clone a GitHub repository
 To make a local copy of this project you can make a clone by following these steps:
-- Log in to GitHub and find the [repository](https://github.com/Odden69/ITrain).
+- Log in to GitHub and find the Miller & Davies [repository](https://github.com/Odden69/Miller_and_Davies).
 - Above the list of files click on the code button.
 By the https address there is a copy symbol, click on that.
 - Open Git Bash
 - Change the current working directory to the location where you want the cloned directory.